-2 This section presents general safety rules applicable to the anticipated tasks.
-The provisions of the 3 4 plan are mandatory for all on-site employees and visitors, including employees engaged in initial site reconnaissance, preliminary field investigations, mobilization, project operations, and demobilization.
-5 These standard operating procedures are offered for guidance.
-The Contractor will be responsible for 6 ensuring that the appropriate and sufficient procedures presented in project-specific SSHP addenda 7 are used to protect its employees.
-8 are used to protect its emproyees.
-9 10.1 SITE RULES 10 11 The following rules will apply to all site activities: 12 13 • Personnel must maintain contact with Post 1 at all times through two-way radios or phones.
-14 All and describe and describe an all and all all all and all all all all all all all all all al 15 • All work will be conducted in compliance with the USACE Safety and Health Requirements 16 17 Manual (USACE 2008).
-18 • Daily safety briefings ("tailgate") will be held during field activities to inform personnel of 19 new hazards or procedures.
-20 new nazards or procedures.
-21 The SSHO or Field Operations Manager will conduct and document daily safety inspections.
-22 The Softs of Freid operations is amanager with conduct and document daily surety inspections.
-23 • Personnel will notify the SSHO of any medical conditions (e.g., allergic to bee stings, 24 diabetes, pregnancy) that require special consideration.
-25 26 Personnel will maintain proper workplace housekeeping to minimize the potential for tripping 27 and other accidents.
-28 29 • Contact with potentially contaminated substances will be avoided.
-Site personnel in the 30 exclusion zone will avoid walking through puddles, pools, and mud; kneeling on the ground; 31 and placing equipment on the ground.
-32 33 • Spills will be prevented to the extent possible.
-If a spill occurs, the material will be 34 contained.
-35 36 All injuries and accidents requiring first aid will be reported to the SSHO, Field Operations 37 Manager, Contractor CIH, and the Army Project Manager.
-38 39 • All workers will abide by a buddy system.
+This section presents general safety rules applicable to the anticipated tasks.
+The provisions of the plan are mandatory for all on-site employees and visitors, including employees engaged in initial site reconnaissance, preliminary field investigations, mobilization, project operations, and demobilization.
+These standard operating procedures are offered for guidance.
+The Contractor will be responsible for ensuring that the appropriate and sufficient procedures presented in project-specific SSHP addenda are used to protect its employees.

+10.1 SITE RULES

+The following rules will apply to all site activities:

+- Personnel must maintain contact with Post 1 at all times through two-way radios or phones. - All work will be conducted in compliance with the USACE Safety and Health Requirements Manual (USACE 2008). - Daily safety briefings ("tailgate") will be held during field activities to inform personnel of new hazards or procedures. - The SSHO or Field Operations Manager will conduct and document daily safety inspections. - Personnel will notify the SSHO of any medical conditions (e.g., allergic to bee stings, diabetes, pregnancy) that require special consideration. - Personnel will maintain proper workplace housekeeping to minimize the potential for tripping and other accidents. - Contact with potentially contaminated substances will be avoided.
+Site personnel in the exclusion zone will avoid walking through puddles, pools, and mud; kneeling on the ground; and placing equipment on the ground. - Spills will be prevented to the extent possible.
+If a spill occurs, the material will be contained. - All injuries and accidents requiring first aid will be reported to the SSHO, Field Operations Manager, Contractor CIH, and the Army Project Manager. - All workers will abide by a buddy system.
 Members of a buddy team will maintain verbal or visual contact.